 Getting out of the hold proved even harder than getting in.
 It was the same straight-leg slide as entering, but now gravity was working against me.
 That and my own stiffness.
 Halfway through I reached up to grab onto the mast.
-This made it easier to pull myself out, but still, it was not what you would call a graceful exit.
+While this made it easier to pull myself out, it was not what you would call a graceful exit.

 Standing on deck I was even less graceful.
-I couldn’t find my balance and my legs, stiff and sore from the day before, were very unhappy to be back on shift.
-The constant jerking from the anchor line didn’t help.
+I couldn’t find my balance and my legs, stiff and sore from the day before, were not very happy to be back on shift.
+The erratic jerking from the anchor line didn’t help.